Omosalewa-Akinsete/alx-low_level_programming/0x1A-hash_tables/README.md

 Returns: 1 if it succeeded, 0 otherwise
 In case of collision, add the new node at the beginning of the list

+If you want to test for collisions, here are some strings that collide using the djb2 algorithm:

+hetairas collides with mentioner heliotropes collides with neurospora depravement collides with serafins stylist collides with subgenera joyful collides with synaphea redescribed collides with urites dram collides with vivency

 4. >>> ht['betty']
 Write a function that retrieves a value associated with a key.